• Skip to primary navigation

 Plant a garden - especially fresh herbs in pots.
 Great to cook with and lots cheaper than buying them.
 If you have room, plant vegetables, lettuces, have fun and experiment.
 There is something incredibly, simplistically satisfying about cutting fresh herbs from your yard and using them in your food.
 Right now I have thyme, oregano, basil, sage, cilantro, parsley, dill and chives growing.
 Skip those expensive little packages when possible.

-22. Stop Eating Bad Stuff at Breakfast
+22. Stop Wasting Money at Breakfast

 Stop eating expensive, highly processed, sugary cereals that are unhealthy for breakfast.
 Try rolled or steel cut oats (buy in bulk) or Greek yogurt, make smoothies, or scramble eggs.
-And making coffee at home is sure a lot cheaper than that local coffee place with the green mermaid.

 23. Analyze Your Spending

 Analyze where your grocery money goes.
 What costs the most?
 Is it healthy like whole fresh foods and produce or unhealthy stuff like junk food, processed or packaged food?
 Make smarter, healthier choices, save money, feel better.
-Are chips, cookies, snack foods in your cart?
-They are expensive and give you zero nutritional bang for your buck.
-Focus on whole, fresh foods.
-Skip junk, processed and most frozen, packaged foods.
-They are costly and unhealthy.

 24. Adventure Into Ethnic Markets